 Richard Dean Anderson,

 A soldier is dumped on a waste disposal planet and lives among a community of crash survivors on the planet and takes it upon himself to defend his new home when genetic engineered soldiers are ordered to eliminate the crash survivors.

 In 1928, in Egypt, a strange device is found by an expedition.
 In the present days, the outcast linguist Dr. Daniel Jackson is invited by a mysterious woman to decipher an ancient hieroglyph in a military facility.
 Soon he finds that the device was developed by an advanced civilization and opens a portal to teletransport to another planet.
 Dr. Jackson is invited to join a military team under the command of Colonel Jonathan 'Jack' O'Neil that will explore the new world.
 They find a land that recalls Egypt and humans in a primitive culture that worship and are slaves to Ra, the God of the Sun.
 But soon they discover the secret of the mysterious "stargate".
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 When discovering a very significant archaeological artefact, the workers at the site take it upon themselves to throw ropes around it and raise it up to a standing position through the use of the force of dozens of people.
 Why do they want to do that?
 Not only is this completely unnecessary, but they risk destroying the artefact with all that rough handling.
-Archaeological finds are always treated with the lightest of touch to keep that from happening.
+Today, archaeological finds are treated with the lightest of touch to keep that from happening.
 However, in those early days of the science, people were not always so careful.
 On more than one occasion, archaeologists the likes of Schliemann himself destroyed what later turned out to be invaluable artefacts during their 'treasure hunts'.
 See more »

 Was this review helpful to you?